-Bus insurance policies might also include a specialist cover to reflect the risks associated with bus travel.
+Bus or coach insurance policies might also include a specialist cover to reflect the risks associated with bus travel.
 For example, public liability, a tour operator’s liability, emergency assistance or personal effects cover.

-Before you start to talk to providers, take a minute to think about what cover you need.
+Before you start to talk to providers, take a minute to think about what coverage you need.
 It could save you money in the long run.

 - How many passengers will be travelling in your vehicle?